Critical Illness Rider (CIR)

 Advertising & Editorial Disclosure

 A critical illness rider (CIR) is an optional add-on to a life insurance policy, providing the policyholder with a lump-sum payment upon diagnosis of specified critical illnesses like cancer, heart attack, or stroke.
 This payment is received while the policyholder is alive and can be used at their discretion for expenses such as medical bills or lost income.
-The funds disbursed through the CIR are typically drawn from the policy's death benefit, which may impact the amount available to beneficiaries upon the policyholder's death.
+The funds disbursed through the critical illness benefit rider are typically drawn from the policy's death benefit, which may impact the amount available to beneficiaries upon the policyholder's death.

 How Critical Illness Riders Work